-- Blood fat management: Several studies consistently show that the Mediterranean diet improves blood fat control.
+Several studies consistently show that the Mediterranean diet improves blood fat control.
 The plasma lipid profile consists of two main components.
 They are cholesterol and triglycerides.
 Cholesterol is further subdivided into different parts, but we can narrow them into LDL and HDL.

 One of the components that promote a healthy lipid profile is unsaturated fats.
 This type of fat does not cause any cardiovascular problems.
 Quite the contrary, because they have anti-inflammatory and heart-healthy benefits (3).

 The Mediterranean diet does not include refined sugar and added sugars.
-It can be applied for diabetic people according to the severity of their disease.
+It can be applied to diabetic people according to the severity of their disease.
 In some patients, it will be appropriate to avoid cereals altogether.
 Others may include grains by only making sure they are whole-wheat cereal.

 Glycosylated hemoglobin is one of the most important parameters to measure diabetes control.
 This parameter does not only reflect immediate sugar control.
 It gives you a reliable measure of the last few weeks or months.
 According to scientific evidence, the Mediterranean diet may improve insulin sensitivity.
-It is also associated with reducing glycosylated hemoglobin, a sign of better glucose control (4).
+It also links with reducing glycosylated hemoglobin, a sign of better glucose control (4).

-- A reduction of heart disease risk: Cardiovascular problems have multifactorial causes.
+Cardiovascular problems have multifactorial causes.
 There is not only one risk factor, but the Mediterranean diet covers many of them.

-- Cancer prevention: The Mediterranean diet includes more fruits and vegetables.
+The Mediterranean diet includes more fruits and vegetables.
 Patients reduce or avoid the consumption of processed and refined foods.
 Inflammatory foods with high levels of saturated fats are not allowed or should be controlled.